gada1982/CarND-Path-Planning-Project/README.md

 # Introduction
 This project is done as a part of the Nanodegree *Self-Driving Car Engineer* provided by Udacity.
 The goal of this project is to safely navigate around a virtual highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit.
-Therefor a path planner has to be implemented which generates smooth, safe but efficient trajectories for the car to follow.
+Therefore a path planner has to be implemented which generates smooth, safe but efficient trajectories for the car to follow.

 ![image_screen](https://github.com/gada1982/CarND-Path-Planning-Project/blob/master/info/Screenshot1.png)